chenxuchu2081/Money-Management/README.md

 <img
 src="https://github.com/chenxuchu2081/Money-Management/blob/master/Money%20Management/Money%20Management/Assets.xcassets/AppIcon.appiconset/180.png"
 align="left" width="200" hspace="10" vspace="10">
-Our MMoney application helps you manage your finances efficiently.
+helps you manage your finances efficiently.
 Simple and very easy to use.
 With a single tap, you don't need to fill in anything other than the amount.
 It only takes a few seconds to record where your money went. <br/>

 <div style="display:flex;" >
 <a href="">